The Fundamentals of Transitional Ministry Training

 Phase 1.
 FTMC, a six day virtual training, is designed to provide information and experiences that will be helpful to persons who plan to function in a congregational leadership role during a time of transition.
-Understanding that each congregation is unique and that polity, location, and dynamics of the congregation must be taken into account in every situation, IMN does not prescribe a specific plan for interim work.
+Understanding that each congregation is unique and that polity, location, and dynamics of the congregation must be taken into account in every situation, IMN does not prescribe a specific plan for transitional work.

 FTMC offers a wide variety of tools for the leader to use in preparing a congregation to respond to these questions: Who are we?
 Who is our neighbor?
 What is God calling us to do?
 Five Focus Points (Heritage, Leadership, Mission, Connection, and Future) indicate areas for attention and help to direct the work of the congregation during transition.